eslint/rfcs/designs/2023-prelints/README.md

 </html>
 ```

 The HTML language plugin will first parse the HTML into an AST.
 Inside of that AST, there will be a `Script` node representing the JavaScript portion of the file and a `Style` node representing the CSS portion.
-We could create a virtual file for each use prelints.
-Here is an example that extracts the JavaScript into a virtual file:
+We could create a text fragment for each use prelints.
+Here is an example that extracts the JavaScript into a text fragment:

 ```js
 export default {